Meet Erin Brooks, surfing's next global superstar

 A short time later, as a wildcard, she claimed victory at the Fiji Pro, her first-ever Championship Tour event, before wrapping up the year with a win at the Pipe Masters.

-In 2025, now safely ensconced at surfing's highest level, she turned 18, scored the cover of Surfer Mag and took Rookie Of The Year honors, despite describing her year as 'frustrating'.
+In 2025, now safely ensconced at surfing's highest level, she turned 18, scored the cover of Surfer Mag and took Rookie Of The Year honours, despite describing her year as 'frustrating'.

 Dive in below to find out more about Brooks' background, and explore the role it could play in driving her on to a lifetime of success.